IntelRealSense/librealsense/examples/measure/readme.md

 // Define spatial filter (edge-preserving) rs2::spatial_filter spat;
 // Enable hole-filling
-// Hole filling is an agressive heuristic and it gets the depth wrong many times
+// Hole filling is an aggressive heuristic and it gets the depth wrong many times
 // However, this demo is not built to handle holes
 // (the shortest-path will always prefer to "cut" through the holes since they have zero 3D distance) spat.set_option(RS2_OPTION_HOLES_FILL, 5); // 5 = fill all the zero pixels